Cognigy/Documentation/docs/en/docs/webchat/overview.md

 ### User-Friendly Interface and UI Customization

-Customizable themes, layouts, and responsive design provided by Webchat guarantee a smooth user experience across various devices.
+Customizable layouts and responsive design provided by Webchat guarantee a smooth user experience across various devices.
 Businesses can tailor Webchat to match their branding, enhancing brand identity and user engagement.

 ### Functional Extensibility